CodyRichter/CheckoutEWB/readme.md

+# UPDATE:
+### CheckoutEWB has been recoded and moved to https://github.com/Senarii/CheckoutEWB2.
+This version of CheckoutEWB is no longer being updated/maintained

 # Overview
 CheckoutEWB is a system designed for the EWB UMass chapter to better keep track of details during the yearly auction, and to improve efficiency of the checkout process.